aftersound/weave/docs/control-actor-product-component-structure.md

 You might suggest to use JSON/Yaml.
 Yes, they are very popular for externalized control/configuration.
 There are many good reasons, but IMO, the main reason is JSON/Yaml meets above two mentioned requirements.

 ## Summary
-The component structure and micro component framework implemented in Weave has following characteristics,
+The component structure and the micro-framework implemented in Weave has following characteristics,

 - complete separation between concept core and concrete components
 - complete separation between control and actor of every concrete component